 Prior to the closing of this offering, we intend to adopt the 2019 Plan, which will become effective as of the date we complete this offering.
-The 2019 Plan will be approved by the Licensor, who prior to this offering is our sole stockholder.
+The 2019 Plan will be approved by our controlling stockholder.

 The purpose of the 2019 Plan is to enable us to offer our employees, officers, directors and consultants whose past, present and/or potential future contributions to us have been, are, or will be important to our success, an opportunity to acquire a proprietary interest in us.
 The various types of incentive awards that may be provided under the plan are intended to enable us to respond to changes in compensation practices, tax laws, accounting regulations and the size and diversity of our business.